-If you think someone has broken the ban on fox hunting then that's a wildlife crime and you need to let us know, either online or by calling 101.
+If you think someone has broken the ban on fox hunting then that's a wildlife crime and you need to let us know by reporting it online.

 Animal cruelty is when someone doesn’t care for or deliberately hurts an animal.